magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

-`classpath` of the project, as we already knew from the fact that `valip` was able to be compiled and tested, the contained files have been not emitted in the final artifacts, as we just discovered by listing the content of the `jar` file.
+`classpath` of the project, as we already knew from the fact that `valip` was able to be compiled and tested, the contained files have been not emitted in the final artifacts, as we just discovered by listing the content of the generated `jar` file.

 On the contrary, the files contained in the set of directories of the `:resource-paths` would be emitted in the final `jar` file as well.